 Honestly, you can use whatever kind of white wine you want, but I recommend a dry acidic wine.
 For this particular white wine sangria, I would stay away from a sweeter wine since you'll be adding simple syrup in.

-For that reason, a pinot grigio or sauvignon blanc are my favorite choices for this pear sangria.
+For that reason, a pinot grigio or sauvignon blanc are my favorite choices for pear sangria.
 Chardonnay works, too, but make sure it's an unoaked sangria as oakiness won't work well with the other flavors.

 How Long Should Pear Sangria Chill?